ietf-wg-cellar/matroska-specification/notes.md

 | 1311-2310   |       | Third frame data  |
 Table: Xiph Lacing Example{#blockXiphLacing}

-The Block is 2311 octets large and the last frame starts at 1311, so we can deduce the size of the last frame is 2311 - 1311 = 1000.
+The Block is 2311 octets, and the last frame starts at 1311, so we can deduce that the size of the last frame is 2311 - 1311 = 1000.

 ### EBML Lacing